AMID Logo E-BAY Logo

 Freight forwarder fee

-Please note that the destination charges are not included in either the ocean freight or the freight forwarders' invoices.
+Please note that the destination charges are not included in either the ocean carriers' or the freight forwarders' invoices.
 Destination charges (sometimes called local charges) occur at the destinations.
 Therefore, they are not considered freight charges.

-Avoiding common mistakes when shipping goods internationally with LCL
+Avoiding common mistakes with LCL

-An international parcel service may be more cost-effective if you ship a small cargo overseas, less than 0.25-0.3 cubic meters of the total volume.
+A parcel service may be more cost-effective if you ship a small cargo overseas, less than 0.25-0.3 cubic meters of the total volume.

 B. Do not confuse LCL freight with international moving companies